srttk/PHP-MVC-Boilerplate/README.md

 ### Widgets

-There is a convenient global function called load_widget().
+There is a convenient global function called load_widget.
 This is handy for navigation or sidebar widgets and is handled by the WidgetsController.

 This function accepts two parameters;

-*Widget name.
+- Widget name.
-*Optional parameters to be passed to the widgets method.
+- Optional parameters to be passed to the widgets method.

+Example of use in view;

+    <?php loadWidget('news', array('limit' => '5')); ?>

 Credits: Inspiration and some snippets taken from; CakePHP, Sitepoint, anantgarg.com and kuwamoto.org.